 - Improve the ability of students to integrate this knowledge with their future professional careers.

 Each of the following minor courses are 4 credits: INS 2201, 2202 (HIS 2201, 2202) and 3301 (PHL 3301); selection of one course from either INS 2203 or 2204 (ART 2204); and one course from INS 3308 (HIS 3308), 3320 or 4401.
 Four additional credits are needed to complete the minor.
 Students may petition the department to take alternative elective courses.

 Objectives of the program include courses that will:

 - Address the methodological and historiographical issues involved in any approach to American Indian studies.

-- Use various theoretical models for interpreting various areas of discipline, i.e. history, literature, philosophy, etc.
+- Employ various theoretical models for interpreting various disciplinary areas, i.e. history, literature, philosophy, etc.

-- Focus on changing from an "additive" to "inclusive" understanding of how gender and race affects the American Indian life experience.
+- Focus on changing from an "additive" to "inclusive" understanding of how gender and race affects the lived experience of American Indians.

 - Focus on the value of incorporating the everyday experience of ordinary people in the creation of American Indian history.

-- Provide an understanding of American Indian life experience that will provide a mirror and window on student's own assumptions about race, class and gender.
+- Frame an understanding of American Indian life experience that will provide a mirror and window on students' own assumptions about race, class and gender.

 - Explore the history and differences in oral and written communication among American Indians.

 - Require correct grammar and punctuation in all written work.